buck-co/save-async/README.md

 ### DataManager API

 Still WIP!
-More documentation will go here once the dust settles.
+More documentation will go here once the dust settles, but JSON reading and writing works.
+Classes that implement the ISaveable interface need to register themselves with the DataManager currently.

 ### Asynchronous Saving and Loading

-Async methods are working, but JSON writing is still not great.
+Async methods are working, although reads and writes have room for performance improvement.
 In progress!

+### Encryption

+Basic XOR encryption is implemented.
+There's a bug with AES decryption currently.

 ### Data Migrations

 Not yet started, but planned!
+This will allow individual objects to include a version number and upgrade themselves with game patches.

+### Data Adaptors

+Not yet started, but planned!
+This will allow consumers of the DataManager to use platforms not supported by Unity out of the box.